uncertainty-toolbox/uncertainty-toolbox/docs/installation.rst

   pip install uncertainty-toolbox

-For a full installation with examples and tests, run:
+For a full installation with latest updates, examples, and tests, run:

 .. code-block:: console